 Gregory suggests that Communist dictatorships collapsed in the Baltics and eastern Europe because of the predominantly nonviolent defiance of people (p.
 492, quoting Gene Sharp).
 I would add that communism collapsed also because the Communist Party lost faith.
 As decades went by, the party was left exhausted by its conflict with refractory reality.

-Paul Craig Roberts is the John M. Olin fellow at the Institute for Political Economy and senior research fellow at the Hoover Institution, Stanford University.
+Paul Craig Roberts is the John M. Olin fellow at the Institute for Political Economy, former Assistant Secretary of the Treasury for Economic Policy, and former senior research fellow at the Hoover Institution, Stanford University.